jean-pierreBoth/gsearch/README.md

 # Dependencies and Installation

 * pre-compiled binaries are available in the release page for major platforms.
+For linux based system, no dependencies but system level gfortran must be later than gfortran@5, which means gcc 8.3 or above.
 If you want to compile from source, see below:

 *  Clone hnsw-rs and probminhash or get them from crate.io